polkadot-js/docs/docs/api/start/intro.md

 ...
 ```

-While Node.js as of later versions supports the `import` syntax, we are only exporting CommonJS modules, hence the need for require.
+While Node.js versions `>=12` support the `import` syntax, we are only exporting CommonJS modules, hence the need for require.

 ## What this is not